tenpadrummer/completely-furima/README.md

 ### Association

 - belongs_to :user
-- has_one :item_purchases, dependent: :destroy
-- has_one :address, dependent: :destroy
+- has_one :item_purchase, dependent: :destroy

 ## item_purchases table